Global Business Leadership (GBUS)

 GBUS 368 Sustainable Business (4 Credits)

 The rules of business have changed.
 Long-term success for business requires more than a positive cash flow.
 Companies now must be economically, environmentally, and socially sustainable in order to survive in today’s global business economy.
 Sustainability has gone beyond a buzzword and is now integrated in the business strategies of nearly every major company.
 This course will take an in-depth look at the drivers for sustainability and the reasons why businesses are pursuing sustainability.
 The course will also look at the best industry practices of companies pursuing sustainability initiatives and analyze how these companies are using those practices to create a competitive advantage.
 Major areas of sustainability such as energy, food, water, waste, transportation, and personal responsibility will be covered.
-Prerequisite: GBUS 202 or permission of instructor.

 Equivalent courses: ENVR 300S, GBUS 382, MGMT 305F

-GBUS 370AA CONSUMER BEHAVIOR (4 Credits)
+GBUS 370AA Consumer Behavior - Australia (4 Credits)

 Prerequisites: None